hence-io/hence-comp/blogs/working-with-polymer-and-es6/3-exporing-components/README.md

     //
     // This is the point where you should make modifications to the DOM (when
     // necessary), or kick off any processes the element wants to perform.
   },
+  factoryImpl(title, details = '', condensed = true) {
+    // Handle any initializations for components created in code, and work with properties (as this is called after
+    // the ready check.
+    this.title = title;
+    this.details = details;
+    this.condensed = condensed;
+  },
   attached() {
     // `attached` fires once the element and its parents have been inserted